 Tankless Water Heaters

-Tankless water heaters have now been around for about seven years now.
-The prices were high at the beginning then came down and now have stayed steady for about the last couple of years.
+Tankless water heaters have been around for about seven years now.
+The prices were high at the beginning then came down and now have stayed steady for the last couple of years.
 Most kinks have been handled and now they are really a good option.
 There are two drawbacks to tankless water heaters.
 One is the cold water sandwich.
 The cold water sandwich occurs when the heater turns on and off and then back on.
 These heaters produce hot water on demand.
 When the demand has ended the heater turns off the burners.
-When a new demand comes the heater takes a second to turn the burners back on and simultaneously letting a small amount of water through the system without heating it.
+When a new demand comes the heater takes a second to turn the burners back on, simultaneously letting a small amount of water through the system without heating it.
 This section of cold water will travel through the pipe and finally come out of the faucet as a cold water sandwich.
 There are options to fixing this problem.
-The first option is to add a small electric heater that will maintain about five gallons of water hot at all times.
+The first option is to add a small electric heater that will maintain about five gallons of hot water at all times.
 This extra heater is a must when you have a circulating system in place.
-This little heater can maintain the circulating loop hot without affecting the tankless water heater.
+This little heater can maintain the circulating loop heat without affecting the tankless water heater.
 A second option is to add a larger pipe size at the beginning of the hot water for about three feet to act like a buffer tank.
-I’m not saying that is a perfect solution but something is better than nothing.
+I’m not saying that is a perfect solution, but something is better than nothing.
 Call and talk to a professional plumber here at Angel Plumbers for more answers.
 The second drawback is that they don’t really work well with circulating systems.
 They do work but the solution does take away from the selling point benefit of “on-demand” hot water feature.

 Commercial Water Heaters

-Angel Plumbers does work with commercial heaters or more appropriately Boilers and hydronic systems.
-If you have a boiler on your building the system is also equipped with a storage tank.
+Angel Plumbers does work with commercial heaters or, more appropriately, boilers and hydronic systems.
+If you have a boiler on your building, the system is also equipped with a storage tank.
 The most common boiler manufacturers around this area are Raypak and Laars.
-Angel Plumbers can trouble shoot, repair and install both of these and can make recommendations for both system setups.
+Angel Plumbers can trouble shoot, repair, and install both of these and can make recommendations for both system setups.
 Call Angel Plumbers today and get the answers you are looking for.